(Continued from the previous text)

 I won't talk about our whiskey stories here; let's get back to the main topic.

 That evening, just as it was getting dark, Mr. An led us out of the hotel, walking through the streets and alleys.
-When we crossed a stone bridge, we saw many young people standing on the bridge, holding beer bottles, drinking, and chatting.
+When we crossed a stone bridge, I saw many young people standing on the bridge, holding beer bottles, drinking and chatting.
 I thought we had arrived because where there are lively young people, there must be nightlife.
-Mr. An said, "Not yet; it's even livelier ahead."
+Mr. An said, "Not yet; it’s even livelier ahead."
 We continued on!

-After turning a couple of streets, twisting and turning, we saw a few bars ahead with about seventy or eighty people standing at the entrances, men and women in pairs, holding beer glasses, drinking, and chatting.
+After turning a couple of streets, twisting and turning, we saw a few bars ahead with about seventy or eighty people standing at the entrances, men and women in pairs, holding beer glasses, drinking and chatting.
 We finally reached our destination.

 Mr. An pointed to a large oval sign on the wall at the entrance of a bar and said, "This is the one, established in 1405.
 Hurry up and take a picture with your phone; let’s go in and drink!"

-In Bamberg, there are two breweries that produce smoked beer, and the most famous one is this bar, which has been in operation since 1405: Brauereigasthof Spezial.
+In Bamberg, there are two breweries that produce smoked beer, and the most famous is this bar, which has been in operation since 1405: Brauereigasthof Spezial.

 Since it was Mr. An's second visit, he guided us in with ease.